 Paintings

-I started painting around 2000 and took my first inspiration from the works of Jackson Pollock.
-I enjoyed painting my canvases and wood panels on the floor without using brushes, instead I utilized stir sticks and other tools to drip and throw the paint.
-I found that the random patterns that the paint made was very interesting, especially when more than one color combined while wet.
-As I progressed in my work, I started using a paint with a metal base that would oxidize and rust when an activator was applied.
-Then, by using water mixed with rock salt, coffee, and other corrosives, I was able to achieve a texture very similar to a highly rusted surface.
-I then progressed to using water-based house paints in multiple colors to take the drip paintings even further.
+I began painting around the year 2000, initially drawing inspiration from the works of Jackson Pollock.
+I enjoyed painting on canvases and wood panels laid on the floor without using brushes.
+Instead, I used stir sticks and other tools to drip and splash paint.
+I found the random patterns that emerged from this process fascinating, particularly when wet colors blended together.
+As my work evolved, I experimented with using paint containing a powdered metal base that would oxidize and rust when treated with an activator.
+By incorporating water mixed with rock salt, coffee, and other corrosive substances, I achieved textures reminiscent of heavily rusted surfaces.
+Eventually, I advanced to using water-based latex paint in various colors to further refine my drip paintings.